Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Results

 \subsection{Limitations and Future Works}

-The current setting evaluates only two types of roadways -- freeway interchanges and interstates.
-Future work can include a broader set of driving scenarios (e.g., urban intersections, rural roads) to generalize findings across different traffic and environmental conditions.
-The driver-level separation was limited to 3-fold cross-validation with a fixed number of test subjects.
-Although this approach evaluates inter-subject generalization, the small fold count and limited test pool can lead to variance in performance estimation.
-Recruiting more diverse drivers and conducting longitudinal assessments would strengthen generalization.
-The use of in-vehicle video data raises potential concerns regarding privacy.
+The current dataset is constrained to a limited number of driving scenarios, which may not cover the full range of real-world driving complexity (e.g., night driving, inclement weather, heavy traffic).
+Future work can include a broader set of driving scenarios to generalize findings across real-world traffic and environmental conditions.
+The driver-level separation was limited to a 3-fold cross-validation with a small pool of test subjects.
+This can lead to variance in performance estimation and may not generalize well to other populations and road infrastructures.
+Recruiting more diverse drivers and conducting longitudinal assessments would strengthen the generalizability of the findings.
+Additionally, the number of dementia subjects in the study was relatively small ($N=9$).
+Including more dementia participants would guarantee the statistical validity of the findings and provide deeper insights into the driving cues associated with dementia.
+Moreover, the use of in-vehicle video recording raises potential concerns regarding privacy.
 Future implementations should address these with robust data management.
 Another notable limitation is the relatively limited availability of high-quality in-vehicle video data per cognitive group.
-The model's misclassification rates, particularly in the transitional region, are likely influenced by this data scarcity.
-We believe that acquiring a larger and higher-quality dataset with enriched video samples for both cognitively normal and AD groups will allow the model to learn more distinct and generalizable feature representations.
-This would be especially critical for improving classification accuracy in cases with confusing behavioral features.
+The model's misclassification rates, particularly in the transitional region, were influenced by the scarcity of this data.
+We believe that scaling up the dataset with higher-quality video samples for both cognitively normal and dementia groups will allow the method to extract more meaningful and generalizable features.
+This would be especially crucial for enhancing video analysis accuracy in cases with complex behavioral features.